 My contribution to the project has been to build a custom modular programmable RGBW LED tube system that is expandable to adapt to the use of the station.

 - 3D printing

-The system works with RGBW neopixels LEDs strips that are mounted inside white opaque acrylic tubes closed with 3D printed covers that hosts the mounting mechanism and the XLR connectors that allow to connect multiple tubes in series to expand the lighting system.
+The system works with RGBW neopixels LEDs strips that are mounted inside white opaque acrylic tubes closed with 3D printed covers that host the mounting mechanism and the XLR connectors that allow the connection of multiple tubes in series to expand the lighting system.

-Every single tube contains 54 independent programmable RGBW (with dedicated white led for better efficiency and light output), mounded half on one side of the internal flat aluminium bar and half on the other side.
+Every single tube contains 54 independent programmable RGBW (with dedicated white led for better efficiency and light output), mounded half on one side of the internal flat aluminum bar and half on the other.

 Those LEDs are connected in series, so by connecting multiple tubes one after the other, the amount of LEDs on the modular strip keeps increasing.

-The datas passing in the cables is quite simple, the GND, the +5V and the Data informations on one cable alone.
-In total only three cables are needed.
+The data passing in the cables is quite simple, the GND, the +5V, and the Data information on one line alone.
+In total, only three cables are needed.

-From the coding point of view, I did use an Arduino Mega to manage change and adapt tubes.
-With a simple interface using some potentiometers, the visitors were able to change the intensity of each color channel.
+From the coding perspective, I used an Arduino Mega to manage change and adapt tubes.
+With a simple interface using some potentiometers, the visitors could change the intensity of each color channel.